Abbe98/ksamsok-py/README.md

 # KSamsök-PY

-KSamsök-PY is a Python library for the [K-Samsök(SOCH) API](http://www.ksamsok.se/in-english/).
-The K-Samsök aggregator has over 7.5 million cultural objects indexed from various sources.
+KSamsök-PY is a Python library for the [K-samsök(SOCH) API](http://www.ksamsok.se/in-english/).
+The K-samsök aggregator has over 7.5 million cultural objects indexed from various sources.

 ## Documentation